ea5gvk/m0glj-HBNet-GPS/install.md

  Contains settings for logging to file, console, etc. Set log level here.
 Leave as default.

+ **[APRS]**

+**Note: This APRS stanza only applies to the _aprs_features_ beanch of the project.
+It is requires for beaconing the position of connected peers (repeaters or hotspots) and does not affect any GPS data from radios.
+This stanza only needs to be in hblink.cfg.**

+ This stanza contains the settings for APRS-IS, this stanza only applies to the **_aprs_features_** branch.
+When beaconing the location of a connected hotspot or repeater (not GPS location of a radio), the settings here are used.

+ **[GPS_DATA]**

 **Note: The GPS_DATA stanza is only required in the configuration file that gps_data.py will be using.**

- **[GPS_DATA]**
+ **[ALIASES]**

+ This is the configuration for downloading the latest DMR ID database from radioid.net.
+Default setting will fetch new DB every 7 days.

  **See notes below to continue configuration**